gvwilson/thirdbit/_posts/2006/2006-11-10-setting-up-yet-again.md

 date: 2006-11-10 16:26:24
 year: 2006
 ---
-I now have a Windows PC on my desktop --- using the Mac laptop as my main computer was making my back and neck ache.
+I now have a Windows PC on my desktop—using the Mac laptop as my main computer was making my back and neck ache.
 Here's what I've installed so far (in order):
 <ul>
 	<li>Firefox</li>
 	<li>Thunderbird</li>